Kiriji War: The decisive battle (1879–1886)

 Again, Ekiti Parapo army headquarters was relocated from Otun to Okemesi.
 Since Ilorin had lost many warriors in the Jalumi war, they could only send some of their infantry and cavalry to join the Confederates in Okemesi.
 In exchange, the Confederates sent some warriors under Ogunmodede of Ilesa and Chief Ajayi Ofa of Otun to Ilorin.
 As at those time, Aduloju and Ogedemgbe, even after many gifts, refused to join the Confederates.
 It was suggested that Ogedemgbe was reluctant because he already fought Ibadan twice and might come to the conclusion fighting them again would not get the desired result or as a result of some covenant he had with Ibadan.
 Which was why after he agreed to join the confederates, he still didn't want Latosisa come into battle nor engage Ibadan in open combat.
 But it was on record in 1878, Ogedemgbe attacked Idoani and he got the stiffest fight of his life.
-He was only able to crush Idoani and return to Itaogbolu, later in 1879 after he lost several of his army at the battle.
+He was only able to crush Idoani and return to Itaogbolu, later in 1879 after he lost several of his army members in the battle.

 On April 7, 1879, Balogun Ajayi Ogboriefon died of illness.
 The news was a morale booster to the Confederates.
 They finalized their plans and moved again to Imesi-ile.
 By the time they got to Igbajo, the town was already deserted, and Oba Famodun escaped to Oshogbo.
 He was with Ataoja of Oshogbo for three years before moving to Ire where he died.
 Ibadan again, repelled the Confederates at Ikirun until they retreated and encamped permanently at a hill which is about one hour walk from Imesi-ile.

 In 1879, Ogedemgbe and his large army joined the Confederates at Imesi-ile.
 Prince Fabunmi, who was much younger, immediately relinquished the leadership of Ekitiparapo army to him.
 It was at this stage more sophisticated weapons unknown to Ibadan camp were introduced to the war by the Ekitiparapo.
 These long range, large-muzzled and high impact guns, were imported by Okitiparapo Society of Lagos.
 It was the high and large echoes of noise by these guns the name “Kiriji” came about.